Peel Regional Police: Community divisions

-Airport division
+31 Division

-Currently commanded by Superintendent Robert Higgs, the airport division was established in 1997 following the departure of the Royal Canadian Mounted Police (RCMP).
+Currently commanded by Superintendent Lisa Hewison, the airport division was established in 1997 following the departure of the Royal Canadian Mounted Police (RCMP).
 It consists of plainclothes officers, uniformed officers, unsworn staff members, and the tactical unit at 2951 Convair Drive, Mississauga.
+The division was renamed 31 Division and now, along with Airport Operations, also patrols the Malton Community.